Blogging Terms: 150+ Must-Know Concepts for Every Blogger

 What do you call a blogger?

 A blog is short for “weblog.”
-Therefore, a blogger is someone who writes a blog, or weblog, on the internet.
+A blogger is someone who writes a blog on the internet.

 What are people who read blogs called?